digitalservicebund/elterngeldrechner/architecture-decision-records/0007-deployment-strategy.md

 ## Decision

-We will deploy the Elterngeldrechner using **direct cms access**, enabling the team to publish static files ourselves.
+We will, for now, deploy the Elterngeldrechner using **direct cms access**, enabling the team to publish static files ourselves.
 This approach:

 - Resolves the main release bottlenecks
 - Supports faster iteration and shorter release cycles